 Get Started »

 A competitive bidding process is a formal process to identify and request the products and services you need so that potential service providers can review those requests and submit bids for them.
 To open the process, post an FCC Form 470 to the USAC website.
-If the applicant chooses - or if required by state or local procurement rules or regulations, the applicant must - issue a Request for Proposals or similar document (see below).
+The applicant may choose to, or if required by state or local procurement rules or regulations the applicant must, issue a Request for Proposals or similar document (see below).